Colorado’s Civic DNA Fellows

 With all of the Leadership Foundation’s programs, they are committed to building a class that reflects a diverse community of leaders.
 Scholarships opportunities will be made available.

-- Build on your leadership strengths using the values of Colorado’s Civic DNA™ and gain insight into your individual leadership challenges through one-on-one professional coaching, peer feedback and tools for self-reflection over nine months
+- Build on your leadership strengths using the values of Colorado’s Civic DNA™ and gain insight into your individual leadership challenges through one-on-one professional coaching, peer feedback and tools for self-reflection over eight months

 - Deepen your network by connecting with your peers and established community leaders who have shaped Colorado’s Civic DNA